andronedev/streamdock_ytmusic/README.md

-# 🎵 YT Music Deck
+# 🎵 YT Music for StreamDock

 > Control YouTube Music from your Stream Deck.
 One touch.
 Instant music.